bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bondi.md

 **Hermann Bondi** was an Austrian-born scientist who made contributions to a wide variety of areas in mathematics and physics and was associated with the "Steady-state" theory of the universe.

 ### Mathematical Profile (Excerpt):
-* Samuel had married Helene Hirsch (1892-1960) on 12 May 1914, and Hermann was the second of their two children, the eldest being Gabriele born in Vienna on 29 March 1915.
-* Bondi's problems during his years at the Realgymnasium were not academic, however, but related to the political situation in Austria at the time.
-* Bondi, in his mid teens, became very interested in theoretical physics and astronomy, as well as mathematics, and when Eddington visited Vienna, Bondi's mother engineered an opportunity for her son to meet him.
 * Encouraged by Eddington to study at Trinity College, Cambridge, this seemed such a superb opportunity for Bondi, who was unhappy with the ever increasing anti-Semitism to which he was subjected.
 * Very happy to be free from the problems back in Austria, Bondi began to become increasingly worried about the situation that his parents were in.
 * The moves made by Hitler in February 1938 to force Austria to comply with his wishes under threat of force made Bondi act.